envyniv/denparpg/README.md

 # ![FreeDPM Logo](src/logo.png "FreeDPM")

 _FreeDPM is a project that aims to create a standalone, open-source replacement of the "Denpa Men, The" Series's games, so that its charm may be felt on modern platforms.
-It started in 2018 along side [Project-Hope](https://envyniv.github.io/Project-Hope) as denparpg, but stagnated until 2022;_
+Development was rebooted in 2022._

-_Its previous names were: denparpg, Open Denpa and, in conclusion, FreeDPM_
+_Another, secondary objective is compatibility with the original, proprietary games (mainly QR Code stuff and Generation)_

 # Footage